top of page

 “Our first responders deserve a living wage for the lifesaving support they provide to our communities.
 They should not be forced to choose between a livable income and job they truly love”.

 While the pandemic brought EMS into the spotlight, as much of life for Californians returns back to the pre-pandemic era, the challenges the State’s EMS industry faces remain.
 The most pressing issue the industry faces today stems back as far as 1999.
+Despite public recognition during COVID-19, systemic issues such as outdated reimbursement structures continue to undermine the stability of EMS in California.

 Digging in further, the problem clearly becomes an issue of economics and scale with a relatively simple solution.